 Ken earned his B.A. in English and literature with a minor in philosophy from Morehouse College.
 He graduated from Morehouse College in 2010 with honors.
 In 2014, he graduated from Mercer University, Walter F. George School of Law, where he was the treasurer of the Black Law Students Association and a member of the Public Interest Committee.

 Ken has been selected to the National Black Lawyers Top 40 Under 40 list.

-Ken is a member of the Georgia State Bar, Georgia Trial Lawyers Association, and Henry County Bar Association.
+Ken is a member of the Georgia State Bar and Georgia Trial Lawyers Association.

 Ken is a member of Kappa Alpha Psi Fraternity, Inc., and Phi Alpha Delta Law Fraternity, International.
 He also served from 2017 to 2019 as a member of the Clayton County Community Service Board.

 A native of Atlanta, Georgia, Ken is married to Amber Wilson and the couple has two children – a daughter and a son.
 He is an active member of New Day Covenant Ministries.
 He also enjoys listening to music and is an avid bassist.